MiltonMontiel/Breakable-II/back/README.md

 # Backend

 This consists of a Java backend using Gradle and Spring Boot.

+## Setup

+1. Change the contents of `main/resources/applicaiton.properties.example` and rename it to `main/resources/application.properties`.

+2. Run `./gradlew build -x test`.

 ## Functionalities